 Impact of the Future For Nature Award

-- The financial support of the Future For Nature Award made it possible to set up a group of community based rangers who protect the forest and the animals.
+- The financial support of the Future For Nature Award helped Vuthy set up a group of community based rangers to protect natural areas.

 "Vuthy Chuon is clearly an exceptionally motivated individual who genuinely cares for animals, both their welfare and wellbeing, as well as the survival of the species.
 It goes far beyond being an intelligent and effective conservationist on a good career path.
 It is about inspiration."Ms. Annette Lanjouw, International Selection Committee